 Social media and networking sites are powerful tools that can be leveraged to build Urbana’s reputation, strengthen our brand, and enhance communication among our constituents.
 Social media can take many different forms, including internet forums, blogs, online networking profiles, wikis, and instant messaging.
 While use of these tools is not prohibited, employees are expected to abide by University policy and guidelines for appropriate online conduct and to avoid the misuse of this communication medium.

 Acceptable use of social media during work hours is dependent on an individual’s position within the University and associated job duties.
 Regardless of whether using social media for job related or personal use, employees are personally liable for all communication published online.
 Content published on personal sites should never be attributed to, or appear to be endorsed by the University.
 This policy applies to all employees when using social media both on and off duty.

-When using social media, the guidelines below should be followed:
+When using social media, please follow the guidelines below: